pollfish/docs/terms/researcher.md

 In order to access the Pollfish Service you are requested to accept and conform to the present terms of Service Agreement (“the Researchers’ ToS”, “these ToS” or “This Agreement”) otherwise you will not have access to our Services.
 Pollfish reserves the right to modify the terms and conditions of the present Researchers’ ToS.
-You are responsible for ensuring that you will regularly review the Researchers’ ToS.
+Pollfish will notify Subscribers of any change in the Terms, by a newsletter sent to the registered email of the subscriber.
 If you choose to continue using Pollfish Services after any modifications to the present terms are made, you will be considered to have fully and unconditionally accepted the aforementioned modifications to this Agreement.

 ### 4. REGISTRATION